Whether you are engaged, just married, or have been married a long time, you should read this post with 10 pieces of important advice for newlyweds.

 In turn, I knew that he needed to feel safe in our relationship.
 He asked that these two people not be members of my family, so we agreed on two of my friends that he had met and trusted to be discrete and to give good advice.

-Speak kindly about your husband
+#10 – Speak kindly about your spouse as newlyweds

 Sometimes as women in groups we “joke” about how messy our husbands are, or how inept they seem when they have to watch the kids or make dinner.